Updated May 24, 2023

 create schema scheam_name;

-In the above syntax, we use to create a schema for a table in which that schema name means specified schema name that we need to create.
+In the above syntax, we create a schema for a table in which that schema name means the specified schema name we need to create.

 create table schema name .table name;

 In the above syntax, we use created schema name at the time of table creation in which that we use create table statement, where schema name means specified schema name that we already created and table name means specified table name that we need to create with different attribute and different data types.

 We must install PostgreSQL in your system.
 We required basic knowledge of PostgreSQL.
 Require database knowledge as well as we must know how schema works in PostgreSQL.
 We must need basic knowledge about schema syntax, which means how it is used.
 We can perform different operations on the database table and a schema with the help of psql and pgAdmin.

 First, let see how we can use the first syntax which means creating a schema and how we can use created schema as follows.

 In the above example, we use create schema statement to create demo schema.
 Illustrate the end result of the above declaration by using the following snapshot.